murrty/youtube-dl-gui/README.md

 When using custom arguments, the url and save directory are automatically passed, url being the first thing passed, followed by custom arguments, and the save-to directory being the final one passed.

-This applies to downloads and vonersions.
+This applies to downloads and conversions.

 # Compatible sites